2022 Guide to Employee Engagement and Food

-As we enter the sixth month of the COVID-19 pandemic, so much of our world has changed.
+As we enter into the third year of the COVID-19 pandemic, so much of our world has changed.
 Our workaday lives prior to the pandemic have shifted dramatically to include social distancing, the wearing of face masks, and major restrictions on recreation and socializing.
 This all begs the question: with so many new limitations ruling the way we interact with others, how can the company culture you’ve worked so hard to build be maintained when we all go back to working in-person?
 And, more specifically, how can company culture be applied to the essential employees already onsite for your business?

 The simplest and most effective way to continue promoting the culture you’ve built at work is to consider offering your employees a paid or subsidized lunch program.
 In doing so, you’ll reward your onsite employees, keep your workplace safe, boost productivity, engage returning employees, and support local restaurants.